ESedrak/log-parser/README.md

 - Logs stored in logs/log_file.log
 - Will always want to ignore a query in a url path
 - HTTP methods wanted: `GET, PUT, DELETE, POST, HEAD`
-- Returns the exact number of requested results (default 3 for both URL's and IP's) - currently: not idempotent
+- Returns the exact number of requested results (default 3 for both URL's and IP's)
+  - Not idempotent
 - Loads up the entire file and parses it (can be improved by streaming as input)

 Design 2.0: